BabylonJS/Documentation/content/features/featuresDeepDive/sprites.md

 # Sprites

 Sprites are 2D images and always face the camera.
-They can used to display animated characters, and particles, and to simulate 3D complex objects like trees.
+They can be used to display animated characters, and particles, and to simulate 3D complex objects like trees.

 For animation individual sprite images are collected together in a single file called a spritesheet.